Are you open to the general public?

 Do I need much extra money?

 Very little.
 Almost everything is included and any extras will have been clearly detailed before you book.
 We do have a small shop on-site that sells toiletries, sweets and drinks, postcards and t-shirts etc. There is also a small bar for adult clients so some "pocket money" is advisable but not necessary.
 There are soft drink vending machines on-site.
-You could always buy your t-shirt or hoodie on-line before you go, or on your return.

 Photos & Videos used on this site